informalsystems/hermes/guide/src/tx_packet.md

 POSITIONAL ARGUMENTS:
     src_chain_id              identifier of the source chain
-    dest_chain_id             identifier of the destination chain
+    dst_chain_id              identifier of the destination chain
     src_port_id               identifier of the source port
     src_channel_id            identifier of the source channel
     amount                    amount of coins (samoleans, by default) to send (e.g. `100000`)